 - 6. Can I get punitive damages in a Nevada products liability case?

 Nevada law recognizes four common theories of product liability.
-In many cases, a plaintiff can look to more than just one theory when making a claim for being injured by a dangerous product.
+In many cases, you can look to more than just one theory when making a claim for being injured by a dangerous product.
 The four legal theories are:

 - Breach of warranty,